CIDRAM/CIDRAM/_docs/readme.en.md

 3) Log in with the default username and password (admin/password).

 Note: After you've logged in for the first time, in order to prevent unauthorised access to the front-end, you should immediately change your username and password!
+This is very important, because it's possible to upload arbitrary PHP code to your website via the front-end.

 ####4.2 HOW TO USE THE FRONT-END.